01 2311868

 Price based on lowest available cruise only fare for double occupancy.
 Subject to change at any time.

-The amenities of a grand resort.
-The charms of a stylish boutique hotel.
-Silversea's Millennium Class ships Silver Whisper and sister ship Silver Shadow invite you to enjoy Silversea's world-class accommodations, shipboard conviviality and warm, individualised service, paired with the enhanced spaces and amenities of a larger ship.
-Revel in the pampering treatments of an expanded wellness spa, shop the hottest trends from top designers at our shipboard boutiques, and enjoy dynamic full-scale productions in a multi-tiered show lounge.
-Silver Whisper luxury cruise ship has it all.
-Design your own schedule … or no schedule at all … Silver Whisper.
+The amenities of a larger ship with the charm of a boutique hotel.
+Silversea's Millennium Class ships Silver Whisper and sister ship Silver Shadow invite you to enjoy Silversea's world-class accommodation, shipboard conviviality and warm, personal service.
+Revel in the pampering treatments of an expanded spa, enjoy dynamic full-scale productions in a multi-tiered show lounge and dine on delectable cuisine in her four superlative restaurants.
+Silver Whisper has it all.

 * Price based on lowest available cruise only fare for double occupancy.
 Subject to change at any time.